pakoito/pnpcut/README.md

 ```

 Where the first parameter is the folder where the pages are going to be, and the folder where to find the cards.

+Some values such as the margin color and size can be configured in `index.js`